anupkrbid/pwa-demo/README.md

 # pwa-demo
-A demo app to understand and implement pwa
+A complete guide to PWAs.
+Building a simple Instagram clone.